 Statistical Data Science

 The Statistical Data Science major gives students a broad training in the following core areas of data science: computer programming and data management, basic and advanced data analysis, data visualization, and data ethics.
 Students with this major obtain a Bachelor of Science (B.S.) degree.
-The major can be tailored for a student’s interest in a domain area.
+The major can be tailored for a student’s interest in a domain concentration.

 For a Statistical Data Science major that leads to a Bachelor of Science degree, students must take STAT 1000Q or 1100Q (STAT 1100Q is recommended over STAT 1000Q) and one of the following MATH sequences: MATH 1131Q (or 1151Q) and 1132Q (or 1152Q); or MATH 2141Q and 2142Q.
 In addition, B.S. majors must also take one of the following: MATH 2110Q or 2130Q or 2210Q or 2410Q or 2420Q.